ppi/docs/en/book/getting_started.rst

 You can download the PPI skeletonaapp from the `PPI Homepage <http://www.ppi.io/>`_.
 If you just want everything in one folder ready to go, you should choose the **"ppi skeletonapp with vendors"** option.

-If you are comfortable with using **git** then you can download the **"skeleton app without vendors"** option and run the following commands:
+If you are comfortable with the command line then you can download the **"skeleton app without vendors"** option and run the following commands:

 .. code-block:: bash